 If you want something a bit more structured, David Allen’s Getting Things Done system is popular.
 The idea is you build a system into which you capture everything that might require action on your part.
 Work stuff, home stuff, everything.
 New thoughts get captured into an Inbox.
 Then, whenever you can stop for air, you sort through that inbox.
 You apply a simple system of “Do it, delegate it, defer it, or drop it.”
 If it’s a bigger thing or part of a bigger thing, you convert it to a project and start building a list of subtasks.
 Each task has to be actionable—you don’t log it as “Time Management Presentation,” you do it as “Prepare Time Management Presentation,” or “Give Time Management Presentation.”
 Each task can have a start by or due by time associated with it, and you can generate views for what’s due to complete or start on what day.
 There’s another layer of metadata you can apply to each tasks called Context, which links the task to a location or situation.
 You could have contexts for at work, at home, on train, in bathroom—wherever you think you might be productive.
 As you do things, you check them complete, and you have a daily/weekly/monthly review of active and completed tasks to make sure you didn’t forget anything.

 One big draw to this approach is that after you’ve gotten used to it, it becomes easier to maintain focus on any individual task.
-Not sure if you guys have the same problem I do, where if I’m trying to crank away at something, I’ll be sidelined by some random thought that just gnaws away at you, stealing focus from actual work.
+Not sure if you folks have the same problem I do, where if I’m trying to crank away at something, I’ll be sidelined by some random thought that just gnaws away at you, stealing focus from actual work.
 Maybe working on a deliverable, Blah-blah vSphere, Blah-blah UCS, “Hey, do they make peanut butter and jelly Hot Pockets?”
 Blah-blah storage, Blah-blah sizing “If they don’t they should.
 I should write a letter.”
 Blah-blah current state.
 “I bet I could make a prototype.”
 Blah blah TCO “I’d have to get some real Hot Pockets first so I could re-use the foil sheath.”
 And so on.
 With the GTD system, you’re training yourself to immediately file that thought away, to be reviewed at a more appropriate time, so you can get get back to the task at hand without worrying about it creeping back up.

 GTD’s big on the concept of flow, the idea that your best work is going to happen when you’re crazy-focused, and distractions, be they mental or physical, pull you out of that state, and force you to waste time trying to get back there.

 If you like the workflow approach to GTD, but think there might be too much structure there, look at the Personal Kanban approach.
-This came from old Japanese Process Improvement stuff, originally a way to track a batch of production from state to state as it moves through a process, using a Kanban board—a whiteboard, posterboard with post-its, or an app (Trello is our standard one)—that tracks the stuff you have to do in one column, the stuff you want to do today in another column, the stuff you’re working on at the moment in a third, and stuff that’s done in a fourth.
+This came from old Lean Manufacturing and Process Improvement stuff, originally a way to track a batch of production from state to state as it moves through a process, using a Kanban board—a whiteboard, posterboard with post-its, or an app (Trello is the most popular one)—that tracks the stuff you have to do in one column, the stuff you want to do today in another column, the stuff you’re working on at the moment in a third, and stuff that’s done in a fourth.
 Like a funnel, you start with all the stuff you could possibly worry about on the far left, pick out a set to work on for the day, and narrow that down to a couple at a time.
 You’re free to adjust the number of columns and what they’re called to suit however you want to work.
 A central idea here is that you can only really be working on a couple of things at the same time, with one being most preferred.
 It’s very simple to start working with, and it gives that really easy sense of perspective—that you-are-here kind of idea—by just glancing at the board.

 Let’s talk about the act of doing things.